htruong/htruong.github.io/refer.md

 As a rule of thumb, the recruiter will ask me if I can personally vouch for the applicant.
 I'm going to try my best to answer yes to the question if I have any reason to.
 So:

-1. **Are you looking for a Software Engineering job?** Generally, if you're not looking for SWE positions, I cannot refer you personally.
-As a side note, I am generally unable to evaluate works in the field of Machine Learning and Data Analyst.
+1. **Are you looking for a Software Engineering job?** If you are not, I can't write too much about you personally, it means your chance doesn't generally improve compared to just applying it straight on their website.
+Additionally, I am unable to evaluate works in the field of Machine Learning and Data Analyst.

-2. **Answering "yes" to any of the following questions will improve your chance of getting a personal referral email from me to the recruiter**.
-If I can't write you a personal referral letter, you'll have the same chance if you just go ahead and apply for the position without my referral.
+2. **Answering "yes" to any of the following questions will improve your chance of getting a personal referral email from me**:

 a.
 Do your projects have anything in common with what I do (System software, Linux)?
 Have we collaborated before?

 b.
-Do you have experience working on collaborative software projects?
+Do you have experience working on collaborative software projects or companies?

 c.
-Do you have a project that is critically received by the software community?
-For example, a project that gets on the front page of Hacker News, Slashdot, or Hackaday will do.
+Do you work on an important project that is critically received by the software community?

 d.
 Do you have a presence online, an interesting portfolio, or peer-reviewed research papers?